Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 This is what happens:

-Linkedin will log you out of your account and send you an email.
+LinkedIn will log you out of your account and email you.
 The email will say that they have suspected suspicious activity on your account and need to verify that you are who you say you are.

 They will then ask you to verify your account by sending a copy of your ID or driver’s license.
 This is basically how they fight bots, so after 72 hours, your account gets turned back on.